Kurttepe: Governance

 Kurttepe is a mahalle and it is administered by the Muhtar and the Seniors Council.

-Demographics

-The population of Kurttepe as of December 31, 2014 is 5916.

 Economy

 Kurttepe is former village which annexed to the city as a mahalle, after the expansion of the city to the north.
 Major institution in the neighborhood is the Tüyap Exhibition Hall and the Seyhan Research Hospital.

 Transport

 Adana Metro Anadolu Lisesi station (alternatively known as Kurttepe station) is one kilometer south of the mahalle.